-The Company received an upfront non-refundable cash payment of \$30.0 million, and is eligible to receive a milestone payment of \$5.0 million related to the MAA submission, which occurred in July 2014.
+The Company received an upfront non-refundable cash payment of \$30.0 million in December 2013, and a milestone payment of \$5.0 million related to the MAA submission in the third quarter of 2014.
 The Company is eligible to receive an additional \$15.0 million milestone payment upon the approval of the MAA, if approved.
 If the MAA is approved, the Company is eligible to receive approximately \$200.0 million in additional milestone payments, based upon successful regulatory and product development efforts (\$28.5 million) and net sales target achievements (\$171.5 million).
 Grünenthal will also make tiered royalty and supply and trademark fee payments in the mid-teens up to the mid-twenties percent range on net sales of Zalviso.